rolancon/inglish/README.md

 - Keep the current spelling conventions for English as its basis
 - However, only use lowercase letters for dictionary words
 - Do not spell names phonetically: keep uppercase letters
+- Do not spell foreign words phonetically: keep vowels and consonants as-is
 - Use the semicolon (;) to separate sentences instead of the full stop (.)
 - Use extended characters from the Unicode Latin code charts to express variations in pronunciation for the same base character
 - This means the same character can have multiple renderings, each with different punctuation, which symbolizes 1 distinct sound per punctuated character
 - Only use extended characters with punctuation that appears on top or under base Latin characters, in other words that do not modify the glyph of the base character
 - The only minor exception is for extended characters that replace the dot on top of the 'i' and 'j' characters
-- Characters that are not pronounced are formatted with del markup
+- Characters that are not pronounced are formatted with italic markup
 - Sounds that do not appear in the spelling of the word are shown as characters that are formatted with inserted markup
-- For words that have at least two syllables the primary stress is shown with bold (strong) markup
+- The primary stress is shown with bold (strong) markup
-- For words with more than two syllables the secondary stress is shown with italic (emphasized) markup
 - The aspirated unvoiced stop is shown as a Unicode character U+00B4 acute accent (&#x00B4;) appended to the 't', 'p' or 'k' character
-- The glottal stop is shown as Unicode character U+00B7 middle dot (&#x00B7;)
+- A compound noun is shown with a Unicode character U+00B7 middle dot (&#x00B7;) in between

 ## Charts